-This page follows a live dog portraits commission.
+Welcome to our dog portraits process page.
+On our page you can follow a live dog portraits commission.
 We created this page to give our clients a better idea of how the pet portraits process all works.
-Once you have read this page and looked at the photos, if you have any questions you are more than welcome to email us at any time.
+Once you have perused this page and looked at the photos, if you have any questions you are more than welcome to email us at any time.

-Once the mock up has been agreed and the size and price confirmed, we email our clients a secure payment link which is personal and private to them.
+Once a mockup has been agreed and the size and price confirmed, we email our clients a payment link which is secure, personal and private to them.
 Pencils drawings require a £200 deposit and oil paintings require a £500 deposit.
-Once the payment has been made, the mock-up will be placed into our Client List.
-As soon as our clients are nearing the top of the list, we drop them a line with the good news that we are about to start.
-We then email a final payment link.
+Once payment has been processed, the clients mockup will be added to our commissions list.
+As clients gradually raise to the top of the list, we email to let the know that we are about to start.
+We then send a payment link or details for a bank transfer for the final payment.
 Full payment must be made prior to starting any artwork.
-We use Worldpay as our payment provider and accept all forms of payment including debit and credit card along with American Express.
-We also accept Paypal and bank transfers.
+We have Worldpay as our payment provider.
+We accept all kinds of payment including credit and debit card, plus American Express.
+Paypal and bank transfers as also an option.

-As soon as the portrait is completed you have the choice wheather to have us frame the portrait for you, or take the portrait to your local framer.
+As soon as we have completed the portrait, you have the choice whether to have us frame the drawing or painting for you, or take the portrait to your local framer.
 We don't mind either way!
 We are happy to make all of the arrangements for you if this is what you would prefer.

 We then use another family run framing company who supply is with all of our big gold, silver, and painted swept, moulded and ornate frames.
 These are solid strong - yet delicate frames which are mainly suited to our oil paintings.
 These are beautiful if you are having a large oil painting and work equality as well with the smaller oils.